MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-design.md

     - When the hardware on the server has better processing-energy ratios.
     - Can use centralized caching to reduce multiple unnecessary renders.
     - Reducing the number of browser-to-server round-trips can be particularly important when the client's device has a lossy link.
     - When the client devices are older and have slower CPUs.
-Users do not need to upgrade their devices to support a modern browser.
+Users don't need to upgrade their devices to support a modern browser.
   - Consider these benefits of client-side rendering:
     - When the end-user devices are more suitable, pushing the responsibility of rendering to the clients.
     - It's more efficient only to render what's needed and as requested, as opposed to rendering everything at least once.
-    - There is no need for a server, as you can rely on static storage.
+    - There's no need for a server, as you can rely on static storage.
     - Browser caching is used on the clients.

 - Be aware of UX design for sustainability.